dmgatti/SingleCellRNAseq/setup.md

 TBD: Users will download a subset of the counts and metadata from somewhere (Box?).
 So far, 25% of the full data from liveratlas.org seems to work well.

+> DAS: Add some code here to download the file into `data`.

 {% include links.md %}